We recommend using Google Chrome to access the user interface.

-The user interface consists of two main areas: the menu bar on the left side of the screen and the content area.
+The user interface of cognitix Threat Defender consists of two main areas: the menu bar on the left side of the screen and the content area.

-- The menu bar grants access to the available menus on the first navigation level.
-See the following chapters for further information on the individual menus.
+The menu bar also grants access to the available menus on the first navigation level (see the sections below for further information on the individual menus).

 The content area takes up the main part of the screen.
 The information displayed here depends on the selected menu item.

-At the top of the content area, you see the second navigation level of the selected menu item.
+At the top of the content area, you see the second and third navigation levels of the selected menu item, if applicable.

-After successfully logging in, you reach the Analytics dashboard.
+After successfully logging in, you arrive at the Analytics dashboards.
 Here, you can find out what's going on in your network and start to dive into the depth of the network traffic.

-We divided this dashboard in four chapters for the network analysis and one for general system information:
+We provide three dashboards for network analysis and one for general system information:

-- Network Intelligence (information on interfaces, protocols, flow direction)
+- Network Intelligence (information on interfaces, protocols and applications, flow direction, etc.)

-- User Intelligence (information on source IPs, destination IPs, destination countries)
+- User Intelligence (information on source and destination assets, users, URLs, etc.)

 For more detailed information, see Analytics / Reporting.

-Here, you can find all the required information and settings for the rules and regulations for your network traffic.
+Here, you can find all the required information and settings to create rules and policies to manage your network traffic.